 As organizations strive to do more with less, they depend on their PMOs to select projects with great care, so that scarce resources go to those projects and initiatives deemed most valuable and critical.
 The PMO’s demand management capabilities can help select and prioritize the best projects, optimizing business alignment and increasing the strategic impact of project activity.
 The goal is to improve the percentage of projects that deliver value, and reduce the rate of projects deemed failures.

 As your Project Management Office can spearhead and execute large strategic initiatives, it enables organizational change and contributes to key business outcomes and C-level drivers such as profitable growth and long-term competitiveness.
 According to Gartner, 82% of CEOs currently have a digital transformation or management initiative, up from 62% in 2018.

 As a platform for smarter decision making, the PMO is also invaluable to help adjust the course of the business in times of crisis.

 According to Statista, 83% of organizations worldwide have one Project Management Office or more.
 Besides, 71% of project professionals expect the scope of services offered by the PMO to grow, and 72% believe that its perceived value should increase moving forward.

 Much more than a mere project controller, a Project Management Office is an actual driver of value for the business.
 The advantages of implementing one span an impressive range of business areas.
-However, in order to truly maximize the benefits of your PMO, you need to make sure it is suited to the specific challenges of your organization.
+However, in order to truly maximize the benefits of your PMO, you need to suit it to the specific challenges of your organization.
 No two PMOs have the same mandate and responsibilities, and no two PMOs do the job the same way.
-Accordingly, when setting up a PMO in your company, you need to make sure that you carefully assess the organizational needs and expectations in order to determine the type of PMO that is tailored to support your growth path.
+Accordingly, when setting up a PMO in your company, you must carefully assess the organizational needs and expectations to best determine the best type of PMO for your growth path.